Skip to content

 Firefox Certificate Manager: Check if the Sophos Firewall CA has been imported

-Mozilla documents additional paths and variants in the wiki: Add Root Certificate to Firefox.
+Mozilla describes the recommended operating system trust and policy import in Set up Certificate Authorities (CAs) in Firefox.
+Additional paths and variants are documented in the wiki: Add Root Certificate to Firefox.

 Verify functionality